vk-cs/docs-public/docs/en/tools-for-using-services/terraform/how-to-guides/aws/aws.md

     Here:

       - `example-bucket` is the name of the bucket that was created via Terraform.
-      - `endpoint-url` is the Cloud Storage service domain, must match the [region](/en/tools-for-using-services/account/concepts/regions) of the account:
+      - `endpoint-url` is the Object Storage service domain, must match the [region](/en/tools-for-using-services/account/concepts/regions) of the account:

          - `https://hb.ru-msk.vkcloud-storage.ru` — domain of the Moscow region.
          - `https://hb.kz-ast.bizmrg.com` — domain of the Kazakhstan region.